-Milestone Date Notes Internal submission date for UNDP-GEF review and clearance 19 January 2021 2 months prior to the first submission deadline and 8 months prior to the revised program commitment deadline of 19 September 2021 First GEF Submission Deadline for CEO Endorsement 19 March 2021 The first submission must be 6 months before the revised program commitment deadline.
+Milestone Date Notes Internal submission date for UNDP-GEF review and clearance 19 January 2 months prior to the first submission deadline and 8 months prior to the revised program commitment 2021 deadline of 19 September 2021 First GEF Submission Deadline 19 March The first submission must be 6 months before the for CEO Endorsement 2021 revised program commitment deadline.
 Failure to submit a ProDoc and CEO ER to the GEF Sec by this date will lead to the automatic cancellation of the project by the GEF Secretariat.
-CEO Endorsement Deadline after which the project will be cancelled if not endorsed 19 September 2021 GEF Endorsement must be by the revised program commitment deadline.
-If the project has not been CEO endorsed by this date, then it will be automatically cancelled by the GEF Secretariat.
+CEO Endorsement Deadline 19 GEF Endorsement must be by the revised program after which the project will be September commitment deadline.
+If the project has not been cancelled if not endorsed 2021 CEO endorsed by this date, then it will be automatically cancelled by the GEF Secretariat.